eth-siplab/WildPPG/quick_start/README.md

 ### Dataset Details

 * Each variable is organized as a cell array with one entry per subject (16x1).
-* Example signals include PPG, heart rate, altitude, temperature, and IMU from all sensors.
+* Signals include PPG, heart rate, altitude, temperature, and IMU from all sensors.

 ---